Starburst Galaxy

 Saved queries page, search field on recent tab

 By default, queries are sorted to display the most recent or recently edited query at the top of the list.
-Reorder the query list on all three tabs using the query name or the last updated timestamp.
+To reorder the query list, use the Last updated column.

 Organize your queries into separate tabs.
-For example, with a long-running query active in one tab, use the button in the query editor to open another tab for different queries.
+For example, with a long-running query active in one tab, use theaddbutton in the query editor to open another tab for different queries.

 The default name for newly created tabs is the date and time of creation.
-Rename a tab by double-clicking the tab name.
-To reorder your tabs, drag and drop the tabs to the desired arrangement.
+To rename a tab, double-click the tab name.
+Drag and drop tabs to rearrange them.

-Query tabs that you have renamed are automatically saved in the My saved queries section.
+Query editor tabs that you have renamed are automatically saved in the My saved queries section.

-To rename a query tab from all three lists, follow these steps:
+To rename a query editor tab, follow these steps:

 • In the query list, locate the query you want to rename.

-• In that query’s row, click the options menu and select Change name.
+• In that query’s row, click themore_vertoptions menu and select Change name.

 • In the Change query name dialog, in the Name field, edit or replace the query name.